Nauja/Entropy/Draft.md

 ```

 Here we have a function that sum numbers written on each line of a file.
+Why ?
+Because we think this is the most common way it's going to be used.
 Let's be clear, this shouldn't be the responsibility of this function
 to read numbers from a file or to even know what a file is.

 One important thing to keep in mind is that it becomes way too complex
-to understand, test, document or maintain a function when it has
+to document, read, test or maintain a function when it has responsibilities
-responsibilities beyond its scope; so it should be avoided by limiting
-its scope to its added value.
+beyond its scope, thus it should be avoided by limiting its scope to its added value.

 ```python
 def sum(a:int, b:int, *, op:Callable[[int,int],int]):